galaxyproject/training-material/RNA-Seq/tutorials/ref_based.md

 > Want to learning more about mapping?
 Follow our [training](http://bgruening.github.io/training-material/NGS-mapping/slides)

-In the case of an eukaryotic transcriptome, most reads originate from processed mRNAs lacking exons, therefore they cannot be simply mapped back to the genome.
+In the case of an eukaryotic transcriptome, most reads originate from processed mRNAs lacking exons.
+Therefore, they cannot be simply mapped back to the genome.
 Instead they can be separated into two categories:

 - Reads that map entirely within exons
 - Reads that cannot be mapped within an exon across their entire length because they span two or more exons